Mental health support in Australia: where to begin

 Ask about university training clinics

-University psychology clinics offer sessions at $10–$80 on a sliding scale.
+University psychology clinics offer sessions at $10–$50 on a sliding scale (some free).
 You’ll see a trainee supervised by a registered psychologist. -

 Ask your employer about an EAP